hriteshMaikap/notion-to-gh-pages/README.md

 ### Thought Process as a Developer

-When approaching this problem, I focused on modularity and scalability:
+When approaching this problem, I focused on simplicity, modularity and somewhat scalability (not an expert here tho):

 1. **API Layer**: Started with a robust Notion client handling authentication, pagination, and error responses
 2. **Data Modeling**: Used Pydantic to create type-safe models for Notion's complex JSON structures